jsdjawhaa0309/a326k_twrp/README.md

-# a326k_twrp
+# TWRP for A32 5G or Galaxy Jump
-TWRP for Galaxy Jump.
-Note: Im noob so i cant fix bugs (Maybe others can).
+Nothing (for now)